JeanBaptisteServais/BACKEND-Treatment-data-immovible/README.md

 # STEP:

-1) treat CSV with data_treatment file ----> LUNCH data.py (it take long time and more than 10 000 rows in database...)
+1) treat CSV with data_treatment.py file ----> LUNCH data.py (it take long time and more than 10 000 rows in database...)

 2) put in on a web serveur